alirezamohamadiam/alirezamohamadiam/README.md

 I’m Alireza Mohammadi, a Research Assistant at IAU in Kermanshah, Iran.
 I like getting into creating advanced technology.

 💼 Academic Experience:
-   - Research Assistant optimizing logic gates through machine learning
+   - As a Research Assistant at Islamic Azad University, I am deeply involved in the development and optimization of machine learning and deep learning algorithms for various applications.
    - Teacher Assistant for Computational Intelligence and Natural Language Processing

 🔗 Connect with me: